Jacksonville Public Library: Carnegie Library

 On October 3, 1903, ground was broken for the Carnegie library on the northeast corner of Adams and Ocean.
 Two years later, on June 1, 1905, the library was formally opened with George Burwell Utley as librarian and with 8,685 books available.
 Known officially as the Jacksonville Free Public Library, it was the beginning of the Jacksonville Public Library.
 It was also the first tax-supported library in Florida.
 On January 22, 1987, it was added to the US National Register of Historic Places.

 The library was two stories tall, made of limestone and copper.
 Its design was Classic Revival Greek Ionic, typical of Carnegie libraries, and featured four columns on the facade.
 Many Carnegie libraries were built in this Neoclassical style with imposing pillars and a tidy lawn, conveying reverence for the printed word.
 It has been described as nearly fireproof, with wood only in the floors, doors and sash.

+Today the Carnegie library building houses a law firm, and is known as the Bedell Building.

+Growth and expansion

+In 1907, George Utley said that the library was "fast becoming securely established as a part of the municipal fabric, and is considered more and more a necessity and less and less a luxury by the citizens of Jacksonville."

 By 1910, the library was outgrowing itself.
-The library made use of deposit stations and sub branches, but space in the Carnegie building became an increasingly rare commodity.
+The library made use of deposit stations and sub-branches, but space in the Carnegie building became an increasingly rare commodity.
 Thus, in the 1920s a branch system was inaugurated which continues to flourish to this day.
-Today the Carnegie library building houses a law firm and it is known as the Bedell Building.

-Growth and expansion

-In 1907 George Utley said that the library was "fast becoming securely established as a part of the municipal fabric, and is considered more and more a necessity and less and less a luxury by the citizens of Jacksonville.

-By 1910 the library was outgrowing itself.
-The library made use of deposit stations and sub branches, but space in the Carnegie building became an increasingly rare commodity.
-Thus, in the 1920s a branch system was created.

 The first branch, the Wilder Park Library, opened November 14, 1927, on the corner of Lee and Third street for service to the African American community.
 This was followed by a bookmobile service on October 30, 1928.
-Branches continue to be opened, renovated and modernized, resulting in the current library system of a Main Library and 20 additional branches.
-The original branch library was replaced on June 22, 1965 with the Graham Branch Library.
+Branches continued to open, renovate and modernize, resulting in the current library system of a main library and 20 additional branches.
+The original branch library was replaced on June 22, 1965, with the Graham Branch Library.
 The first large regional library was the Regency Square branch, which opened in 1973.
-Six new regional branches were built throughout the city in the 1970s – 1990s.
+Six new regional branches were built throughout the city in the 1970s–1990s.
 In 1999 the original regional branch, Regency Square, reopened after undergoing a two-year renovation.